KunalxKushwaha/AI-Interviewer/README.md

 Provides Feedback based on your Interview and gives Scores on the Scale of 100.
 Currently In Progress,  Will be completed very Soon.<br>
 Home Page Done.<br>
-Continuing Tommorow with this by connecting the fireBase.<br>
+Continuing Tommorow with  by connecting the fireBase.<br>
 {After the Holidays🥳}<br>
 Till then Happy Diwali to you All.🪔<br>